Koudela/eArc-di/README.md

 Assert::assertSame(2, di_get(ServiceDecorator::class)->iAmMock) // passes
 ```

-As you see in the example code mocks are not forced to follow the type-hints.
+As you see in the example code mocks are not forced to follow the type hints.
 This
-means you can create your mocks without reflexion and thus let your tests run faster.
+means you can pass as mock whatever you want.
+(As long as your code do not pass your
+Services as type hinted arguments around.)

 ## tagging